trytouca/trytouca/sdk/cpp/examples/02_cpp_main_api/README.md

 differences to make sure that only the value associated with key `fullname` changes across our test cases.

-Note that we used Touca function `add_assertion` to track the `username`.
-Touca does not visualize the values captured as assertion unless they are different.
+Note that we used Touca function `assume` to track the `username`.
+Touca does not visualize the values captured as assumption unless they are different.

 We can capture the value of any number of variables, including the ones that are not exposed by the interface of our code under test.
 In our example, let us